deviantintegral/playwright-drupal/README.md

 config.describe();
 ```

-3. Update the Playwright configuration to skip these tests in normal functional tests, and skip normal functional tests when running these tests.
+3. Update the Playwright configuration at `playwright.config.ts` to skip these tests in normal functional tests, and skip normal functional tests when running these tests.

 For all existing tests, add `testIgnore` like so: